 We're Going on a Leaf Hunt

 In this piggyback book to "We're Going on a Bear Hunt," Metzger takes us on a fall adventure.
-March in rhythm as the story weaves us over, through, around and across obstacles to discover various types of leaves.
-The fun with fonts, repetition and onomatopoeia usage make this a fun book to model literary devices and graphic elements for older readers.
+March in rhythm as the story weaves us over, through, around, and across obstacles to discover various types of leaves.
+The fun with fonts, repetition, and onomatopoeia usage makes this book ideal for modeling literary devices and graphic elements to older readers.

 The Book Menu for Littles